thoughtbot/ruby-science/book/solutions/extract_decorator.md

 ` app/models/survey.rb@6ef24105:12,20

 This method is pretty dense.
-We can start by using [Extract Method](#extract-method) to clarify and reveal complexity:
+We can start by using [extract method](#extract-method) to clarify and reveal complexity:

 ` app/models/survey.rb@15f5b96e:12,34